ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

     cards
       Specifies the estimated number of cards JES2 is to punch from this job's sysout data sets.
-Cards is 1 through 4 decimal numbers.
+The value is 1 through 4 decimal numbers.
 If you omit cards, JES2 uses an installation default specified at initialization.

       | **required**: False